turbio/bfcc/README.md

 - pack register order to optimize travel distance
 - register packing for order dependant operations
 - `verifier` for some of these properties
+- should be able to use control flow mask registers as scratch space while they're not being used
+- "# of functions" + "max # of blocks" as the mask space is gonna get seeky
+  - could encode the mask as a tree-y thing
+  - or just like some kind of scheme with uint8s as function/block addresses but that sounds expensive but
+- variable stack size: so like what if there's a fixed width jump frame in between each actual frame owned by the caller.
+This way the jump frame handles the ret while the callee only needs to seek to the jump frame.
+- non dependant op re-ordering for reduced travel time

 ## coverage